Do Go On - 373 - The Star Wars Holiday Special

 What am I doing?

-So it's like he was panicking.
+That's like it was panicking.

 It's good when the director's having a crisis.